alchimya/DoYouREST/README.md

 - <b>isEnabled</b>: set this param to false if you don't want to use and to connect to the database.

 3) <b>Auth Configuration</b>
-<br/> Use this configuration to setup the kind of authentication that you want to use (basich-auth or JSON Web Token) and to enable/disable this behaviour.
+<br/> Use this configuration to specify the kind of authentication that you want to use (basich-auth or JSON Web Token) and to enable/disable this behaviour.
 <br/>You can find this information under the object authentication as follow:

 ```javascript